tdda/tdda/doc/source/gentest.md

 `gentest` which contains this script.
 Either change to that directory or copy `example2.sh` up a level.

-We'll use the Gentest wizard, accepting the default suggestions after specifying `sh example2.sh` as the command to be tested, except that we'll ask gentest to run the script `10` times (for reasons we'll see below):
+We’ll use the Gentest wizard, accepting the default suggestions after specifying `sh example2.sh` as the command to be tested, except that we’ll ask gentest to run the script `10` times (for reasons we’ll see below):

 ```
 $ tdda gentest